 After work, some of us would go to an illegal after-hour bar located beneath a sex shop on Berwick Street.
 One of the “ladylike” trannies was an habituée there.
 She wore the same Chanel suit and the same pearl necklace week on week, her dyed-blond hair always up like Patsy Stone‘s in Ab Fab.

 One night the police raided the dive, but Chanel Lady was unfazed and remained calmly seated on her stool, glass in hand.
 When asked by one of the cops to follow him to the police van, she looked at him with disdain and replied, in her North American accent, “Can’t you just let me finish my drink?”.
 She then turned to the plain-looking policewoman and screeched, in a childish tone, “I know you’re a lesbian, anyway!”, drunkenly spilling her gin and tonic onto the woman’s uniform.

 I almost felt sorry for the officers who seemed mortified and short of words.

 As much as I enjoyed working at JoJo’s, it couldn’t go on forever.
 After a three-year break, I decided to go back to uni, so I started working as an usher in a West End theatre, where the hours and the environment were more suitable to a full-time student.

 The front-of-house staff at the Phoenix Theatre consisted of an interesting mix of people: from English working mums to migrant African workers and mature European students; unlike the actors and back-stage crew, who were all white British and seriously looked down on the ushers and bar staff.
 In fact, they wouldn’t even acknowledge us.
-Except the lead singer, Lyn Paul, who would always smile and greet: what I call a real lady.
-Great voice, too.
+Except the lead singer, Lyn Paul, who’d always smile and greet: what I call a real lady.

 Images: courtesy of Alex Nattrass